jgayfer/spirit/README.md

 ```
 pip3 install -r requirements.txt
 ```
-Then create a MySQL database running on localhost with the schema located at `db/schema.sql`
+Then create a MySQL database running with the schema located at `db/schema.sql`

 Finally, create a `credentials.json` file at the root level of this project.
-It will contain your bot's token, as well as your database user and password.
+It will contain your bot's token, as well as your database user, password, host, and name.
 It should look something like this!
 ```
 {
-  "token": "token"
+  "token": "token",
+  "dbname": "name",
+  "dbhost": "host",
   "dbuser: "username",
   "dbpass" "password
 }